BDC Hamburger Icon

 $null = Remove-SftpSession -SftpSession $session

-The next time you need to perform any kind of SFTP task, have a look at the Posh-SSH PowerShell module.
+The next time you need to perform any kind of SFTP task, check out the Posh-SSH PowerShell module.

 The benefits of using PowerShell to manage files over SFTP

-Integrating your SFTP into PowerShell allows you to script and automate simple tasks, reducing the likelihood of manual errors and saving you time.
-You can also use PowerShell to help you manage user profiles effectively.
+• Automation for straightforward tasks: Integrating SFTP into PowerShell allows you to script and automate simple tasks, reducing the likelihood of manual errors and saving time.
+“PowerShell’s flexibility and its ability to interact with other technologies make it easier to automate repetitive tasks and securely manage IoT [Internet of Things] data,” Arulpiragasam explained.

 Did you find this content helpful?